Mogake – Hakusan’s Representative Works

 He is always very calm and relaxed person.
 His personality is close to nature – make me feel so simple, fresh and natural when I talk to him.

-This is introduction of Hakusan who create simple, natural and beautiful teapots.
+This is introduction of Hakusan and his teapot who create simple, natural and beautiful teapots.